10 Taxonomic Profiling, OTU Tables and Visualisation

 pcoa.samples

-Table 10.17: Table principal coordinates (columns) for each of the samples (rows)
+Table 10.17: Table of principal coordinates (columns) for each of the samples (rows)

 Let’s look at the variance explained by the first axes by using a scree plot (Figure 10.8).